Prior Distribution and Model Confidence: Results

-The next logical step would be to combine several embedding models (or use an approach similar to the ensemble of models, as in \cite{dietterich2000ensemble}), which has been done using greedy heuristics.
+\paragraph{Ensemble confidence estimation.} The next logical step would be to combine several embedding models (or use an approach similar to the ensemble of models, as in \cite{dietterich2000ensemble}), which has been done using greedy heuristics.
 We fix the same coverage for each embedding model.
 We take the model with the highest \textit{Normalized Confidence Gain} and make predictions.
 We accept a portion of the predictions and leave the rest to other models.
-It should be clear that the total coverage for all embedding models is slightly higher than the parameter $coverage$ for individual models, but is not fixed.
+Note that the total coverage for all embedding models is slightly higher than the parameter $coverage$ for individual models, but is not fixed.
 The results of the experiments (accuracy vs. coverage) are presented in Figure~\ref{fig:confidence_curve}.
-The \textit{Normalized Confidence Gain} for the combination of embedding models is shown in Table~\ref{tab:confidence_gain} in the column "Combination".
+The \textit{Normalized Confidence Gain} for the combination of embedding models is shown in Table~\ref{tab:confidence_gain} in the column 'Combination'.
 The observed \textit{Confidence Gain} for the combination of embedding models is lower than that of the best-performing individual model.
 In particular, at very low coverage values for the internal dataset, the accuracy of all models converges to similar levels.
 This suggests that the underlying data distribution plays a more decisive role than the intrinsic performance of the models.
 A plausible explanation is that, within the test datasets, certain images are located in close proximity (in the embedding space) to images from the training set.
-Consequently, under such conditions, the specific choice of the classification model becomes less critical.
-For the external dataset, the same conclusions cannot be drawn.
-This is probably related to the fact that the images in the external dataset (ObjectNet) exhibit a greater distributional shift relative to the original training set (ImageNet-1K) than those in the internal test set.
+Consequently, under such conditions, the specific choice of the embedding model becomes less critical.
+This is likely due to the fact that the images in the external dataset (ObjectNet) exhibit a greater distributional shift relative to the original training set (ImageNet-1K) than those in the internal test set.

 \paragraph{Choice of $K_{\max}$ and its effect on the confidence rule.} In our method, confidence depends only on whether at least \(N^{*}\) neighbors fall within distance \(L^{*}\).
 Empirically, \(N^{*} \le 60\) for all model-embedding pairs, so the decision relies solely on the closest \(N^{*}\) neighbors.
 Under exact nearest-neighbor retrieval, retrieving \(K_{\max}\) neighbors and truncating to \(N^{*}\) is equivalent to retrieving only \(N^{*}\).
 Hence, for any \(K_{\max} \ge N^{*}\), the confidence decision is invariant to \(K_{\max}\); we set \(K_{\max}=1000\) as a conservative buffer.
 More generally, \(K_{\max}\) can be chosen empirically by tracking Normalized Confidence Gain (NCG) versus retrieval size.
 NCG typically rises or plateaus before declining as additional, noisy neighbors are included; the optimal \(K_{\max}\) lies near this onset.
 In our experiments, this stability region occurs well below 1000, further supporting \(K_{\max}=1000\) as a safe and efficient upper bound.